Table of Contents

 Here’s a vital part of the search visibility mix–consistent keyword monitoring.

-The strategic use of SEO-relevant keywords increases the chances of showing up on SERPs and reaching the right users.
+The strategic use of SEO-relevant keywords increases the likelihood of appearing in SERPs and reaching the right users.
 And since no two days in SEO are the same, keyword relevance changes quickly, especially with the emergence of competitor content or evolving search intent.
 That’s why post-publication keyword monitoring is also critical.

 Tracking target keywords manually is time-consuming.
 In fact, it’s nearly impossible when you’re managing multiple Google search campaigns with unique keywords and phrases.
 Luckily, the Google Search Console integration also helps here.
 Use it to: